owntracks/booklet/docs/features/waypoints.md

 This base topic is used for publishes of type `location` (see [JSON](../tech/json.md)).
 All messages published to this base topic are retained if you have configured the app to retain them.

-Additionally, if you've configured a waypoint or geo-fence, a transition event will be published upon entering or leaving a waypoint:
+Additionally, if you've configured a waypoint, regions, or geo-fence (we intermix these terms a lot to mean basically the same thing), a transition event will be published upon entering or leaving a waypoint:

 * `rad`ius (if its value is greater than 0)